On this page

 On 28 November 2025, Associate Minister of Education Hon David Seymour announced updated licensing criteria for home, centre and hospital-based early learning services.

-The updated licensing criteria are anticipated to be used from April 2026, and more information and guidance will be provided in early 2026.
+The updated licensing criteria will be used from 20 April 2026.

 Until the new criteria are enacted, existing criteria still apply.

-Public consultation on the draft amendments to the regulations took place in September and October and has now closed.
-Subject to Government approval, we expect changes to the regulations to be Gazetted in early 2026.
+Public consultation on the draft amendments to the regulations took place in September and October 2025.
+See the consultation summary below.

 Advice provided by the Ministry of Education#